Fort William and Lochaber

 © 2010 The Internet Guide to Scotland

-The East Highland Way is a proposed long distance walking route between Fort William and Aviemore (76 miles).
+The East Highland Way is a new long distance walking route between Fort William and Aviemore (82 miles / 132 km).
 Web site features route maps and photos.

 Ride Fort William is a web site full of info about cycling and mountain biking in Lochaber.